Privacy Notice (How we use pupil information)

 Requesting access to your personal data

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact
+To make a request for your personal information, or be given access to your child’s educational record, contact the Principal at Queen Elizabeth’s School.

 You also have the right to: